 Such actions risk confusing clients and partners, potentially infringing on trademark rights and damaging the brand’s reputation.
 Organizations often establish clear guidelines restricting how departed personnel may reference their prior roles to protect intellectual property and uphold brand consistency.

 Adhering to these policies ensures former employees respect the company’s corporate identity while minimizing legal exposure.
-Ultimately, careful management of trademark and brand usage in post-exit communications preserves the integrity of both the organization’s brand and the former employee’s professional presentation.
+Careful management of trademark and brand usage in post-exit communications preserves the integrity of both the organization’s brand and the former employee’s professional presentation.

 The use of former titles post-exit can significantly influence an individual’s professional identity and how they are perceived within their industry.
 Restrictions on title usage may pose challenges for maintaining established networks and communicating expertise effectively.